Loffty FAQs for individuals

 Loffty helps you select a suitable practitioner by showing practitioner profiles on the Loffty Provider Map when you register.
 If you can’t find your practitioner (or one you want to use) on our map, click the link to email us at email@example.com and we will ask them to register.

 Who pays for your Loffty assessment depends on whether the assessment is created by you or your practitioner.

-If you create a Loffty assessment yourself by registering at Loffty.com or your practitioner tells you to create your own Loffty assessment this way, then you pay the Loffty assessment fee online yourself using debit or credit card.
+If you create a Loffty assessment yourself by registering at Loffty.com or your practitioner tells you to create your own Loffty assessment this way, then you pay for Loffty online yourself using a debit or credit card.

 If your practitioner generates your Loffty assessment through their secure practitioner portal then the assessment is deducted from a batch of assessments that they have prepaid.
 Your practitioner will speak with you about how they will bill you for this.

 Why is the website not accepting my card when I pay online?

 Sometimes people make mistakes when entering their card details.
 As a security measure, when an error is made three times the card is locked for 24 hours and you will need to try again in 24 hours.
 If you need help immediately, please contact Loffty support at firstname.lastname@example.org, providing your contact phone number.
 Common mistakes made on the payment screen are: using an American Express card which is not currently accepted, selecting one card type and entering the details of another card, using an expired card, incorrectly entering card details and using a card that is over it’s maximum credit limit.

 Which private health insurance schemes, if any, will give me a rebate?